brandonjschwartz/engineering-website/_posts/kayaks.md

   "date" : "10-25-2012"
 }}}

-The Ad Solution team hasn’t had a team outing for a while.
+The Ad Delivery Team hasn’t had a team outing for a while.
 Movies and laser tag don’t satisfy us anymore.
 We need to do something outdoor and fun.
 Thanks to Julia Baker and David Shin for organizing, kayaking at Long Beach definitely is one of the best team outing events we had.